ammarnajjar/ngrx-graph/README.md

 - DOT and SVG files are written under the directory specified by `--dir`.
 - DOT files are generated only when `--dot` or `--svg` is passed.
 Use `--json` to re-generate the JSON first; combine with `--dot`/`--svg` to continue generating DOT/SVG.

+- Default concurrency: the CLI computes a sensible default of `max(1, CPU_COUNT - 2)` (i.e. number of CPUs minus two, with a minimum of 1).
+This keeps some CPU available for other tasks on the machine while still enabling parallel parsing.
+Override with `-c/--concurrency <n>` when you need more or less parallelism.

 <details>
   <summary>Graph Keys</summary>